Hifdzullah/hifdzullah.io/README.md

 <h1>My Portfolio</h1>
 <h2>About me</h2>
-My name Hifdzullah from Bandar Seri Begawan, Brunei Darussalam.
+My name is Hifdzullah from Bandar Seri Begawan, Brunei Darussalam.
 I hold a <b>Master's Degree in Computing and Information Systems</b> and <b>Bachelor of Science with Honours in Computer Science </b> from the University of Chester, United Kingdom.
 <br></br>
 I have experience working with wide range of computer programming languages and technologies, such as HTML, CSS, Vue.js, Laravel PHP, Phyton, Java, Tensor Flow, Dart and SQL.
 <br></br>